About the Award

 - Papers must be written in English and have one author.

-The winning student will receive a $500 cash prize and will have an opportunity to be published in the SMU Journal of Undergraduate Research.
-The winning
+- An opportunity to be published in the SMU Journal of Undergraduate Research

-paper will be placed in the SMU Archives in DeGolyer Special
+paper placed in the SMU Archives in DeGolyer Special

 Collections Library and online in SMU Scholar

 - Award presented at the Honors Convocation.